jkurtb/Suicide_squad/README.md

-# Pursuit of Happiness Group Project
+# Group Project - The Pursuit of Happiness
 Does money buy you happiness?

 <div align="center">